 St Catherine’s Place is part of Bedminster Green, a wider regeneration area that has been identified on the land surrounding and to the south of Malago Road in Bedminster.
-The area around Dalby Avenue is scarcely developed at present but has been identified by Bristol City Council as an area for creating new homes.
+The area around Dalby Avenue is scarcely developed at present but has been identified by Bristol City Council as an area for creating new homes and for denser development.

 St Catherine’s Place takes its name from St Catherine’s Hospital, which was founded by Robert de Berkeley in circa 1200 “for a master and several brethren who should tend the sick and infirm and the needy traveller”.

 The hospital stood near to the current St Catherine’s Place site, at the junction of East Street and Bedminster Parade, next to Brightbow Bridge which crossed the Malago river.
 A plaque marking the site of the bridge can be found on the arcaded street front of the Asda supermarket next door.